nikitavoloboev/data/productivity/flow/Rules.md

 ## Writing
 - Use proper punctuation and capitalise things appropriately
 - When adding `:`, don't add space beforehand
+- Remove unnecessary words
+	- if something can be said in less words, say it in less words
+	- always try to be clear and to the point

 ## Social Networks
 - Only add people I really know on Facebook